-In 2007 I started to work in the offices of a not for profit social enterprise company called Bugbugs, who operate a small fleet of rickshaws in London.
+In 2007 I started to work in the offices of a not for profit social enterprise company called Bugbugs, who operates a small fleet of rickshaws in London.

 We had shifts to cover the office and this entailed signing riders up or off, so it was not much of a surprise that a young rider aged around 23 came in and said that he was coming to give back the locker key and kit.

-On arriving it was obvious that it was a rather solemn request he was trying to fulfil, as he started to try and measure the length and hight of the rickshaw.
-It was, as if he was trying to fit a rather long board down the middle.
+On arriving it was obvious that it was a rather solemn request he was trying to fulfill, as he started to try and measure the length and height of the rickshaw.
+It was as if he was trying to fit a rather longboard down the middle.
 I explained that this would not work and started looking around for an old rickshaw which was now a cargo platform and which we converted to move to our new base.
-It seamed perfect in length and hight, so we arranged details of location and timing for the day.
+It seemed perfect in length and height, so we arranged details of location and timing for the day.

 As the morning came, I had not managed to get any of our young riders to take the cargo rickshaw to location, as most had worked through the night giving lifts and so I opted to do it myself.

-The 8 miles of riding, were capped by a rather steep hill which goes by the name of Muswell Hill and rightfully deserves that name, the weather was grey and wet.
-It took me the best part of 30 minutes to slowly inch my way up the road and my determination to be on time was the only thing stronger then the stitch in my side.
+The 8 miles of riding, was capped by a rather steep hill which goes by the name of Muswell Hill and rightfully deserves that name, the weather was grey and wet.
+It took me the best part of 30 minutes to slowly inch my way up the road and my determination to be on time was the only thing stronger than the stitch in my side.

 Arrived on time at the location and was greeted by the solemn gentleman and what I took to be the son of the deceits.
 We proceeded to load a wicker coffin onto the platform and as the mourners gathered slowly proceeded through the park which would take us to the crematorium.
 The weather did only briefly try to bring the sun but this was not to be.

-On arriving, many flowers were added to the coffin, the mix of wicker and simple blue corn flower was uplifting and simple.
-Personally like the simple things in life and the mix of slight rain, the smell of wicker, the vibrant blue colour of the small flowers create a fair-well from the heart.
+On arriving, many flowers were added to the coffin, the mix of wicker and simple blue cornflower was uplifting and simple.
+Personally like the simple things in life and the mix of slight rain, the smell of wicker, the vibrant blue color of the small flowers create a fair-well from the heart.
 The four men lined up and lifted the wicker, then slowly walked it to the podium.